Open Tuesday – Saturday, 10a – 5p

 MINOR PROSPECTS

 It was during the time of exploration in the valley that news also spread east about the wealth of resources in the west, namely precious metals.
 Prospectors and miners began their journeys west on the heels of the explorers and scientists.
-Several prospecting attempts were made in Jackson Hole, however many ended up fruitless.
+Several prospecting attempts were made in Jackson Hole, however, many ended up fruitless.
 Minor traces of gold led to conflicting reports about the mining success in the valley and nearby regions.
 In 1870 there was a modest rush in the Wind River Range due to false reports.
-Few mining operations in Jackson Hole were successful, however the locations of the claims were closely guarded.
+Few mining operations in Jackson Hole were successful, but the locations of the claims were closely guarded.
 Conflicting reports remain as to the total success of mining in the valley.
 The Whetstone Mining Company was founded on Whetstone Creek in the Teton Wilderness in 1889.
 The company built cabins, sluices, a sawmill and even a ferry.
 By 1897, the operation was shut down.
 Prospectors never found any fortunes in the valley, where small traces of gold were located, Jackson Hole was no match for the success of California and other areas of the west.

 EARLY SETTLERS TO THE VALLEY